 - The ability to communicate in English

 Interview invitations are sent by email to applicants beginning in mid-July.
 Invitations for interviews are typically sent at least three weeks before the assigned interview date.
-You may accept or change the assigned interview date, based on seating capacity, once you receive your invitation.
 All candidates will have two back to back interviews with UT Southwestern faculty members in a standard interview format.
 All interviews for the 2021-21 season will be conducted virtually.
 If invited to interview, you will receive an email from the Admissions Office.
 Interviews are by invitation only and take place from August through January.